-- 1.1 The Chief Social Work Officer provides an annual update report to Council in Autumn each year.
+- 1.1.
+The Chief Social Work Officer provides an annual update report to Renfrewshire Council and the Integrated Joint Board (IJB) in the Autumn each year.
 The requirement for every local authority in Scotland to appoint a professionally qualified Chief Social Work Officer (CSWO) is set out within Section 3 of the Social Work (Scotland) Act 1968.
 The particular qualifications are set down in regulations and this is one of a number of statutory requirements which local authorities must comply with.
-In Renfrewshire Council the role of Chief Social Work Officer is held by the Head of Childcare and Criminal Justice. - 1.2 The annual reports of all CSWOs are submitted to the Office of the Chief Social Work Advisor at the Scottish Government in order that a national overview report can be produced.
-The annual report from the Renfrewshire Chief Social Work Officer provides a summary of activity relating to the role of the Chief Social Work Officer during 2021/22 and is attached at appendix 1. - 1.3 At the meeting of Council held on 19 May 2022 Council agreed that consideration of appointment of members to the Adoption and Fostering Panel would be continued and instructed the Head of Child Care and Criminal Justice to bring a report back to Council in respect of these appointments.
+In Renfrewshire the role of Chief Social Work Officer is held by the Head of Childcare and Criminal Justice.
+The Chief Social Work Officer is a non-voting member of the IJB - 1.2.
+The annual reports of all CSWOs are submitted to the Office of the Chief Social Work Advisor at the Scottish Government in order that a national overview report can be produced.
+The annual report from the Renfrewshire Chief Social Work Officer provides a summary of activity relating to the role of the Chief Social Work Officer during 2021/22 and is attached at appendix 1.

-2. Recommendations
+2. Recommendation

-- 2.1 It is recommended that Elected Members: - Note the key activities outlined in the Chief Social Work Officer Annual Report; - Acknowledge the commitment of social work staff in the consistent delivery of quality frontline services; - Note that the report will be submitted to the Office of the Chief Social Work Advisor at the Scottish Government: - Agree that the next annual report from the Chief Social Work Officer will be presented in Autumn 2023; and - Note the information in relation to the membership of the Adoption and Fostering Panels, agree that council doesn't make appointment to these panels and any elected member who is interested in being a member contact the Head of Child Care and Criminal Justice for further information.
+It is recommended that the IJB:

+Note the key activities outlined in the Chief Social Work Officer Annual Report;

+- Acknowledge the commitment of social work staff in the consistent delivery of quality frontline services; - Note that that the report was presented to the meeting of Renfrewshire Council on 29 September; - Note that the report will be submitted to the Office of the Chief Social Work Advisor at the Scottish Government; and - Agree that the next annual report from the Chief Social Work Officer will be presented in Autumn 2023.